Southclaws/samp-camera-sequencer/README.md

 # camera-sequencer

-A library containing functions and callbacks for managing camera sequences.

-Warning: The editor script does not compile.
+A library for creating camera sequences.
+A camera sequence is a set of camera nodes which contain shot data and when played for a player, their camera will move between the nodes.

+Files are used to store the coordinates and sequence data.
+Each camera node consists of coordinates and timing information.

+There is an editor script however it does not compile - I somehow lost track of these two scripts over the years and the editor in this repository is miles behind the actual library version so there are a lot of mismatched function and variable names.
 I might rewrite/update it in the future but only if I specifically need it for something.

 ## Installation